Rausy/no-friendly-fire/README.md

 </p>

 ## Usage
-It will automatically protect your pets from friendly fire, but you can also toggle it off.
+It will automatically protect your tamed pets from friendly fire, but you can also toggle it off.

 ## Commands
 **/noff info** - plugin info